 “We have gotten from Duchamp this concern which interests us more than anything else: the blurring of the distinction between art and life” (158).
 Art is the transference of an experience before one being to another.
 It can transcend time and space.
 Art cannot mean one thing and one thing only.
 It must contain gaps between what is reality and what is art.
-The more perfectly digital sound recording and digital photography can reproduce something, the least they become art.
+The more perfectly digital sound recording and digital photography can reproduce something, the less they become art.
 Art is the influence a person has on something.
 It is based on inspiration.
 A person painting what they see out a window is creating art because they are a person.
 A sculptor molding clay is making art.
-A person manipulating the settings on camera to tell it how much light it needs, how brief a time it needs it and what to focus on before holding the camera in just the right spot is creating art.
+A person manipulating the settings on a camera to tell it how much light it needs, how brief a time it needs it and what to focus on before holding the camera in just the right spot is creating art.

 A machine spitting out photocopies is not creating art.
-A machine spitting out models based on machine made scans is not making art.
+A machine spitting out models based on machine-made scans is not making art.
 A person pressing one button to produce an image is creating a portion of a piece of art, the camera is doing the rest.

 The representations are becoming so close to reality that they lose the spaces into which the audience fits.
 We watch reality TV merge entertainment with reality as we have merged entertainment with art.
-We have begun judging film by the number of pixels in a frame rather than by how it makes us feel.
+We have begun judging a film by the number of pixels in a frame rather than by how it makes us feel.
 Art has become thought of as optional when nothing could be more essential.

 The only true requirement for art comes from inspiration and inspiration comes from the human mind and the human experience we all share.
 Whether or not something considered is good art is based on societal expectation or personal preference but neither deny the truth.
 As Duchamp said “bad art is still art in the same way that a bad emotion is still an emotion” (Creative Act).
 Art exists in the spaces and emotions we cannot quantify with science.
 It exists in parts of ourselves that are sometimes beyond our own understanding.
 An artist gives more to his art than he knows or means to.
 We can look at a painting from centuries ago and learn about the artist’s understanding of life something that their generation thought commonplace but we would never have known about.

 Art is important because it proves that we exist for something beyond mere survival.
 It cannot be defined any more than the meaning of life can be discovered.
 They are one in the same.
-The meaning of life is to perpetuate itself that it may carry on to create more art that will in turn give deeper meaning to the life.
+The meaning of life is to perpetuate itself that it may carry on to create more art that will, in turn, give deeper meaning to the life.

 Art is essential as it gives us something to own, something that would not have existed without our presence and only has meaning as life continues to exist.
 The creation of art must be something bigger than the act of choosing an object and placing your name on it.
-You must present something in a way that only you could, to give something of yourself even if your hands are merely mechanical means of assembly, your mind is not.
+You must present something in a way that only you could, to give something of yourself.
+Even if your hands are merely mechanical means of assembly, your mind is not.
 Inspiration serves as the manual to this creation, your imagination and not someone else’s.
-No one can tell you how to make art or be the authority on whether or not it is worthy of that title.
+No one can tell you how to make your art or be the authority on whether or not it is worthy of that title.

 No art can be original because its inspiration must come from something and its creation must be based on some established structure.
 Creating fresh and new art is not about complete originality but complete truth as no one has ever been exactly like you.
-We can only blur the line between live and art, it cannot and should not be a perfect representation of reality.
+We can only blur the line between life and art, it cannot and should not be a perfect representation of reality.
 There must contain imperfections and holes where the spectator adds his or her own contributions and interpretations.
-A piece of art that is means only one thing and can never mean another is not art, it is life and we don’t need museums to see that.
+A piece of art that means only one thing and can never mean another is not art, it is life and we don’t need museums to see that.